Hayley Scamurra

+Hayley Scamurra (born December 14, 1994) is an American professional ice hockey player for the Montreal Victoire of the Professional Women's Hockey League (PWHL), and a member of the United States women's national ice hockey team.
+She previously played for the Ottawa Charge and Toronto Sceptres of the PWHL.
+She played college ice hockey at Northeastern, where she played for four seasons.

 She is the daughter of former Washington Capitals player Peter Scamurra.
-Before playing college hockey, she was one of only a few American players to compete in the Ontario Junior women's league, playing for the Oakville Jr. Hornets and Burlington Jr. Barracudas.
+Before playing college hockey, she was one of the only few American players to compete in the Ontario Junior women's league, playing for the Oakville Jr. Hornets and Burlington Jr. Barracudas.

 Playing career

-College hockey
+College

 Scamurra played four seasons as a forward for the Northeastern Huskies, where she played in 123 games and scored 111 points, tied for 21st all-time in school history.
 She was often paired with Kazmaier Award winner Kendall Coyne as a linemate.

 In her freshman season (2013–14), she was chosen as a Hockey East Pro Ambitions All-Rookie Forward, as well as the Rookie of the Month for February 2014.

 In her sophomore season (2014–2015), she was third on the team in goals, despite playing in only 19 contests.

 Her junior season (2015–16) was her breakout year, as she amassed 43 points and had a plus/minus rating of +43.
 She was a key teammate of Coyne, assisting on her 50th goal of the year.

 In her final season (2016–17), Scamurra scored 8 goals and an impressive 23 assists, despite losing Kendall Coyne as a linemate.
 She was named the WHEA Best Defensive Forward.